asjadnaqvi/stata-schemepack/README.md

 Link to the Medium article that describes these schemes: [Stata graph schemes by The Stata Guide](https://medium.com/the-stata-guide/stata-schemes-5ef99d099585).
 Here you can learn how to program your own schemes.

-## How to use the schemes:
+## How to install and use SCHEMEPACK

-The dofile in the folder can be copied and executed in Stata.
-Otherwise:
+To install SCHEMEPACK, either:

 Check the installation:
 ```applescript
 net d schemepack, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/")
 ```
 and then type:
 ```applescript
 net install schemepack
 ```

-Or install the schemes:
+Or install the schemes directly :
 ```applescript
 net install schemepack, from("https://raw.githubusercontent.com/asjadnaqvi/Stata-schemes/main/schemes/") replace
 ```